VoronDesign/VoronUsers/printer_mods/jatson/plug_panel_schurter/README.md

 # Plug Panel Mod for Schurter CD44.1101.151
-Connection panel for Voron 2.4 with Schurter CD44.1101.151 power entry modul.
+Connection panel for Voron 2.4 with Schurter CD44.1101.151 power entry module.
 The panel has a LAN socket as well.

 ## The plug panel: